 The European Medical School aims to adopt new approaches in medical education.
 The teaching concept is practice-oriented and research-based – offering the chance to train highly qualified physicians for the region.
 The cross-border profile of this project makes it unique in Europe.

 The Carl von Ossietzky University of Oldenburg and the University of Groningen have developed close ties over more than 30 years of intense collaboration.
 They have carried out numerous joint scientific projects.
-One prominent example is the international graduate school "Neurosensory Science, Systems and Applications", which ran from 1999 until 2009 and was funded by the German Research Foundation (DFG) and the Netherlands Organisation for Applied Scientific Research (TNO).
 Since the founding of Oldenburg's School of Medicine and Health Sciences in 2012, the two universities have intensified their cross-border research activities in the fields of medicine and health sciences.
+One example is the joint PhD programme "Translational Research: From Pathological Mechanisms to Therapy", which started in 2017/2018.